DessimozLab/FastOMA/README.md

 ======
 FastOMA is a scalable software package to infer orthology relationship.

-Want to learn more about FastOMA and try it online, check out [FastOMA academy](https://omabrowser.org/oma/academy/module/fastOMA_2023) !
+Want to learn more about FastOMA and try it online, check out [FastOMA academy](https://omabrowser.org/oma/academy/module/fastOMA_2023) and FastOMA talk at ISMB 2023 on [YouTube](https://youtu.be/KGetTUMDvlA?si=efeqKKarwpIFgXyN)!

 # Input and Output: